The Great Canning War

 - Offering to show them how to use the pressure canner, and having a canning party with them doing prep can be a good way to learn better safety.
 It’s more enjoyable if it is made into a new tradition.

 - Explain to them how you love that they share their older recipes and find a comparable recipe or look up how to make their’s safe.
 A great resource is the National Center for Home Food Preservation.
 Maybe find a new recipe you could try together.

 - If it seems like a pressure canner is too expensive.
 Go to the second-hand store and check for them, ask if a relative wants to pass one on, or check on eBay or Craigslist.
 If you’re worried about the gauges on a used one, they can be calibrated for a reasonable price or even free at your local county extension office.

 If you’ve tried the tips I’ve listed and you still can’t reach common ground, maybe it’s time for a truce.
 It’s probably best just to leave the topic alone with the understanding that you might never see eye to eye.
 And that’s perfectly ok.
 I know how hard it might be, but if you’re eating over at mom’s or grandma’s and you’re pretty sure she is about to serve you her canned green beans, just graciously decline.
 Or if you’ve been offered canned goods by someone who uses unsafe methods, tell them you have tons of your own but thank them anyway.

 It’s important to understand one thing, our relatives aren’t knowingly trying to poison their family.
 For whatever reason, they just aren’t willing to make the change to modern methods, and we need to accept that.
 We really only have control over our own family and keeping them safe.
 And it is a personal decision we wouldn’t want anyone else having control over, so we shouldn’t impose the same on others.
 And with that, I wish you all a happy harvest and safe canning!

-Get Our Free Printable When You Sign Up For Our Bi-Monthly Newsletter!
+Get Our Free Printable When You Sign Up For Our Weekly Newsletter!